Hamza-chao/PPMI-Word2Vec-TFIDF/README.md

 - **TF-IDF**: Developed a method to weigh the importance of words within the TED talk dataset.
 - **Heatmap Visualizations**: Created heatmaps to visually represent the relationships and patterns in the data.

-Each method was designed to work on raw data, providing insights into the semantic relationships within the TED talks.

 ## Dataset

-The project uses a TED talk dataset, which consists of transcripts from various TED talks, enabling an in-depth analysis of language patterns and word associations.
+The project uses a TED talk dataset, which consists of transcripts from various TED talks.

 ## How to Run